Ankh: Modern use

 Much more recently, the ankh has become a popular symbol in modern Western culture, particularly as a design for jewelry and tattoos.
 Its resurgence began when the counterculture of the 1960s stirred a greater interest in ancient religions.
 In the 21st century it is the most widely recognized symbol of African origin in the Western world, and it is sometimes used by people of African descent in the United States and Europe as a symbol of African cultural identity.
 The ankh also symbolizes Kemetism, a group of religious movements based on the religion of ancient Egypt.
+In 1982, the band KISS added guitarist Vinnie Vincent, who's makeup centered around an ankh.

 The sign is also popular in the goth subculture, being particularly associated with vampires, because an ankh pendant appears prominently in the 1983 vampire film The Hunger.

 The sign is incorporated twice in the Unicode standard for encoding text and symbols in computing.
 It appears as U+2625 (☥) in the Miscellaneous Symbols block, and as U+132F9 (𓋹) in the Egyptian Hieroglyphs block.